wikiknights/cs-materials/src/intro-to-c/debugging/gdb-intro.md

 Okay, since `i` is 0, that means the segfault happened on my first time through the loop.
 I can also see that `current` *clearly* isn't pointing to `arr`'s address.

-In fact, the address in `current` is only 4 bytes away from `NULL`, so it looks like I dereferenced a `NULL` pointer then did the post-increment.
+In fact, the address in `current` is `NULL`, so it looks like I dereferenced a `NULL` pointer.
 I'll continue and see if anything else pops up.

 ``` {.terminal}
 (gdb) continue